by Nebula Haze

 Luckily, you can fix this by adjusting the “levels” after the fact in a picture editing program like Photoshop.

-Let's start with a yellowish picture of cannabis plants under an HPS grow light.
+Let’s start with a bluish picture of cannabis plants under an MH grow light

-Notice the yellowish cast to the pictures is greatly reduced and you can start to see some of the true color.
+Notice the bluish cast to the pictures is greatly reduced and the color appears more natural.

 Basically, in the Levels screen…